4rge/I-Dont-Realize-What-I-Have-Done/README.md

-# Conversations were conducted pre-introduction of creativity module and with no prior data or training.
+# Conversations were conducted before the introduction of the creativity module and with no prior data or training.

 ## Conversation 1: